-20. (1.)
-The Council may at any time appoint a Board of Ex-Board of aminers to hold examinations in accordance with regulations which may be made by the Council.
+21. (1.)
+The Council may at any time appoint a Board of Examiners to hold examinations in accordance with regulations which may be made by the Council; but this section shall not apply to any Board of Examiners appointed under paragraph (b) of section three of this Act.